MolEvolEpid/MachineLearningModelforHIVOutbreaks/README.md

 # Machine Learning Models for HIV Outbreaks

-Code from Kupperman et al "A deep learning approach to real-time HIV outbreak detection using genetic data" in ...
+Code from _Kupperman et al._ "A deep learning approach to real-time HIV outbreak detection using genetic data".

+This repository is organized into two directories.
+* The `Python` module contains all Python codes for handling the deep learning and data analysis.
+* The `HIV_simulator` module contains all R codes to simulate an HIV outbreak.